-The tall silver-haired one who had bent forward, away from the approaching Art Axis, to attend a pro camera setup and apparently procuring photos of Dale Marshall-like graffiti and sundry adulterated posters adorning a dilapidated commercial twin door; on a signal from his assistant on the opposite side of the street at the sight of AA’s camera, stood, turned and stepped quickly out, placing one leg in front of the parked blue Peugeot hatchback, covering the full registration number on the plate.
+The tall silver-haired one who had bent forward, away from the approaching Art Axis, to attend a pro camera setup and apparently procuring photos of Dale Marshall-like graffiti and sundry adulterated posters adorning a dilapidated commercial twin door; on a signal from his assistant on the opposite side of the street at the sight of AA’s camera, stood, turned and stepped quickly out, placing one leg in front of the parked blue Peugeot 206 RC, covering the full plate reg number.

 In addition to the overall features in this picture both proportionally and specifically matching the famous Jamaican image of Gunningham from 2004, featured reversed in the Daily Mail in 2008, short moustache ( concealing a childhood lip surgery scar ) below a distinctive Punch & Judy chin, aquiline nose, high forehead with hairline interrupted by a widow’s peak, all being pretty much dead ringer giveaways.

 The dyed silver hair & blotchy white make up-powdered stubble smear being an obvious attempt at c. +25yrs age disguise.
-Who else on the planet would make this big an effort to mask their appearance when out in public working around street graffiti?
+Who else on the planet would make this big an effort to mask their appearance, including an obvious latex prosthetic sharp end nose piece (see below) when out in public and working around street graffiti?